 This section identifies all applicable agricultural legislation and permit requirements over and above what is required in terms of NEMA.

-The project may require agricultural approval (or at least comment from Department of Agriculture) as part of the required approval in terms of applicable municipal land use legislation, if the property is currently zoned for agriculture.
+The project may require agricultural approval (or at least comment from Department of Agriculture) as part of the required approval in terms of applicable municipal land use legislation.